Emma Jane Greenland: Career

-She returned to London in 1786, and in the following year, published Curios discovery of the ancient grecian method of painting on wax.
+She returned to London in 1786, and in the following year, published Curious Discovery of the Ancient Grecian Method of Painting on Wax.
 Greenland also exhibited her self-portrait, at the Royal Academy of Arts in London as an Honorary Exhibitor.

 Her first communication to the Society for the Encouragement of Arts, Manufactures, and Commerce of London, with examples of this mode of painting, was made in the year 1786, one example of which was preserved in the Society's rooms at the Adelphi.
 For her very successful efforts in encaustic painting, Greenland was presented with a gold palette by the Society in 1786.
 Her account was printed in the 10th volume of the Society's Transactions for the year 1792.
 In the year 1807, she made a farther communication to the Society of the result of no less than 50 experiments per day, during more than four months.
-It was proposed that this methos painting should be called the Hookerian method.
+It was proposed that this method of painting should be called the Hookerian method.

 From 1801, with her husband, she directed a school for young aristocracy in Sussex.
 Greenland's music career gave her great satisfaction as when Johann Christian Bach dedicated to her six sonatas for piano and violin.
 Her father was a witness to Bach's will and Emma wrote her name on the title page of each document and at the head of each movement.
 Emma may have been a pupil of Bach's.